nayan32biswas/mongodb-odm/docs/help-get-help.md

 ## Contributing

 MongoDB-ODM is an open-source package that provides a powerful and flexible way to work with MongoDB databases in a Python environment.
-If you're a developer looking for an exciting project to contribute to, you are welcome here to contribute.
+If you're a developer looking for an exciting project to contribute to, you are welcome to contribute here.

-If you need to deep dive in the code, here are some guidelines.
+If you need to deep dive into the code, here are some guidelines.

 ### Python

 MongoDB-ODM supports Python 3.9 and above.
-Make sure at least python 3.9 is installed on your device.
+Make sure at least Python 3.9 is installed on your device.

 ### UV

 **MongoDB-ODM** uses <a href="https://docs.astral.sh/uv" class="external-link" target="_blank">UV</a> to build, package, and publish the project.

-Install UV on your device by following <a href="https://docs.astral.sh/uv/getting-started/installation/" class="external-link" target="_blank">Official Doc</a>.
+Install UV on your device by following the <a href="https://docs.astral.sh/uv/getting-started/installation/" class="external-link" target="_blank">Official Documentation</a>.

-After installing the uv please visit their <a href="https://docs.astral.sh/uv" class="external-link" target="_blank">Official Doc</a> to know more about them.
+After installing UV, please visit their <a href="https://docs.astral.sh/uv" class="external-link" target="_blank">Official Documentation</a> to learn more about it.

 ### [Repository](https://github.com/nayan32biswas/mongodb-odm){.internal-link target=\_blank}

-First, make sure you have the repository, and you navigate the directory.
+First, make sure you have the repository, and navigate to the directory.

-And change the code or documentation you want to change.
+Change the code or documentation you want to modify.

-After the change follows the next steps.
+After making changes, follow the next steps.

 ### Format

-There is a script that you can run, that will format and clean all your code:
+There is a script you can run that will format and clean all your code:

 ```bash
 ./scripts/format.sh